oni-biocare/migoloop-site/COLOR_SYSTEM.md

 # MigoLoop Color System

 ## Overview
-This document outlines the comprehensive color system for the MigoLoop website, designed to create a professional, trustworthy appearance for software consulting services while maintaining the "Micro Going" philosophy.
+This document outlines the comprehensive color system for the MigoLoop website, designed to create a professional, trustworthy appearance for software consulting services while maintaining the philosophy: “Turning every cycle into value, even the smallest ones.”

 ## Color Philosophy
 - **Primary Gold (#fcbe11)**: Represents innovation, progress, value, and expertise